 I had a friend like that and I stopped being her friend.

 BUT I don’t advise you take the same action as I did.
 Imitation is the biggest form of flattery.
 But according to you, its annoying.
 I can definate relate.

 I don’t think you should think of it as annoying but like TraceFineGold said, it should be flattering that someone wants to imitate you and dress like you.
 It should make you feel even better about yourself that someone is looking up to you almost like how we’re often inspired by the media and celeb styles.
-Anyway, hope you can see where I’m coming from and maybe then it’ll be less annoying that your friend copies your style. :)posted over 5 years ago
+Anyway, hope you can see where I’m coming from and maybe then it’ll be less annoying that your friend copies your style. :)posted almost 6 years ago

 Gasp, no offense.
 But I really find those type of people annoying.